vscoder/otus-linux/HW14-docker/docker/README.md

 # nginx

-Here is presented docker container with nginx
+Here is a docker container with nginx inside

 ## How to configure